 But two other American boys who won Orange Bowls have been relegated to sporting obscurity: Brian Baker, who compiled an 18-30 record in the pro ranks, and Timothy Neilly, who peaked at No. 852.

 McEnroe worries about the burden that comes with Tiafoe’s world-caliber junior results.
 “Let’s be honest: We’re at a pretty big low in men’s tennis at the top right now.
-Obviously part of the reason Francis is getting so much attention is tied into that.
+Obviously part of the reason Frances is getting so much attention is tied into that.
 He’s our next great hope.
 That’s a lot for anybody to deal with.”

 This summer represents a major test.
 He’ll face the world’s best 18-and-under players in the three remaining junior Grand Slam events: the French Open, Wimbledon and the U.S. Open.
 But he’s also entering a handful of pro events to test himself against grown men, as he did in Vero Beach, where he lost in the second round to 27-year-old Gregory Ouellette, a former all-American at Florida who’s now ranked 550th in the world.

 Humility is an effective teacher, Kouznetsov says, and Tiafoe will face even stiffer competition in the top-flight pro events he is eyeing later in the summer.

 Because he is an amateur, Tiafoe can accept only nominal prize money to cover his travel expenses.
 But his parents are in no rush for their son to turn pro, despite the huge financial windfall it might represent.
 In fact, they would like to see him attend college first.

 Tennis may indeed translate to a lucrative career, his father acknowledges.
 But how long will that career last, he asks: A decade?
 Fifteen years?
 What next, without a college education?